Separable verb: Structural analysis

-The verb kommt is seen as originating in a position where it appeared with its particle an, but it then moves leftward to the V2 position.
+The verb kommt is seen as originating in a position where it appeared with its particle an-, but it then moves leftward to the V2 position.

-An alternative analysis of the structure of separable verbs dispenses with the notion that the constituent is the fundamental unit of syntactic analysis.
-Instead, the catena is taken to be primary.
-The following dependency grammar trees illustrate the catena-based analysis:

-The verb and particle (in green) form a catena when they are separated in the first two trees, and they also form a catena when they appear together as a single word in the second two trees (because a single word is always a catena).
-The principle of compositionality is hence understood in terms of catenae.
-The catena is the basic meaning-bearing unit, not the constituent.
-The four Hungarian examples from above are analyzed in terms of catenae as follows:

-The particle le is separated from its verb when the negation appears (trees b-d).
-Despite this fact, the particle still forms a catena with its verb in all four trees.
-These structures are therefore consistent with the catena-based understanding of meaning compositionality.
-The fundamental meaning bearing unit is the catena, not the constituent.

 Different meaning

-When a prefix can be used both separably and inseparably, there are cases where the same verb can have different meanings depending on whether its prefix is separable or inseparable (an equivalent example in English would be take over and overtake).
+When a prefix can be used both separably and inseparably, there are cases where the same verb can have different meanings depending on whether its prefix is separable or inseparable (an equivalent example in English would be take over and overtake) (prefix over- ↔ particle over).

 German

 In German, among other languages, some verbs can exist as separable and inseparable forms with different meanings.
-For the verb umfahren one even gets opposite meanings:
+For the verb umfahren (particle um-) one even gets opposite meanings:

 The infinitive forms of these two verbs umfahren are only identical in written form.
-When spoken, the non-separable form is stressed as umfahren, whereas the separable is stressed as umfahren.
+When spoken, the inseparable form is stressed as umfahren, whereas the separable is stressed as umfahren.

 Dutch

 The same happens in Dutch, which is related to German and English.
 Sometimes the meanings are quite different, even if they have correspondences in the cognate English verbs: